 Soft shadows are achieved by performing more samples of the shadow map on the GPU.
 The algorithm used is called Percentage Closest Filtering or PCF for short.
 This algorithm reads 9 localized samples (a 3 by 3 matrix) from the shadow map instead of just one as is used for hard shadows.

-The shadow sampling type is specified per material and so the option can be found in the Material Editor in the Other section.
+The shadow sampling type is specified per light and so the option can be found in the Light Inspector.

 Enabling shadows has performance implications: